NGC 407 - Lenticular Galaxy in Pisces

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 407.

 Apparent size of NGC 407The following table reports NGC 407 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 407 is a visual representation of it.

 The image below is a photograph of NGC 407 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 407 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 407 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 407 - Lenticular Galaxy in Pisces is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 407 - Lenticular Galaxy in Pisces in the Hubble de Vaucouleurs sequence.